 However, there is considerable overlap here.
 A massage ball can be used on your hamstrings.
 It just takes longer.
 Meanwhile, with patience and the right angle, you can target the crick in your neck with a foam roller.

-More important than the kind of self-massager is your experience and willingness to learn proper technique.
+More important than the kind of self-massager is your experience and willingness to learn proper techniques.
 Your sore quads will stay painful if they get bruised in a clumsy, too-enthusiastic rolling session.

 Vibration is a big trend in the myofascial massage world.
 You can get that feature in both balls and rollers, but it comes with a significantly higher price tag.